 In contrast, variations in population growth are large and significant, as shown in Table III.
-Since 1970, population growth has exceeded 1% per year in New World countries (United States, Canada, Australia), and has been less than 0.5% in Europe and Japan.
-As a consequence, total growth rates are about 2.5-3% in the former group, and closer to 2% in the latter.
+Since 1970, population growth has exceeded 1% per year in New World countries (U.S., Canada, Australia), and has been less than 0.5% in Europe and Japan.
+As a consequence, total growth rates are about 2.5%-3% in the former group, and closer to 2% in the latter.
 Differences in population growth are due to differences in both migration and fertility.
-Within Europe, for example, there is a well-known gap between high fertility countries such as France (with population growth equal to 0.5% a year) and low fertility countries like Germany (less than 0.2% a year, with a sharp fall at the end of the period).
+Within Europe, for example, there is a well known gap between high fertility countries such as France (with population growth equal to 0.5% per year) and low fertility countries like Germany (less than 0.2% per year, with a sharp fall at the end of the period).42

-Average net-of-depreciation private saving rates also vary widely, from 7-8% in the United States and the United Kingdom to 14-15% in Japan and Italy, with a large group of countries around 10-12%.
+Average net-of-depreciation private saving rates also vary widely, from 7%-8% in the U.S. and the U.K. to 14%-15% in Japan and Italy, with a large group of countries around 10%-12%.
 In theory, one could imagine that low population growth, aging countries have higher saving rate, because they need to accumulate more wealth for their old days.
 Maybe it is not a coincidence if the two countries with the highest private saving rate (Japan and Italy) also have low population growth.
-In practice, however, saving rates seem to vary for all sorts of reasons other than life cycle motives, probably reflecting differences in tastes for saving, wealth accumulation, and

-^{41.} In particular, the United States and Japan both fall last in the ranking if we deflate income by the CPI rather than the GDP deflator (see Online Appendix Table A165).
-Differences in total factor productivity (TFP) growth also appear to be relatively small across most rich countries.
-A more complete treatment of TFP growth variations should also include differences in growth rates of work hours, human capital investment (such as higher education spendings), and so on.
-It is far beyond the scope of the present work.
+In practice, however, saving rates seem to vary for all sorts of reasons other than life-cycle motives, probably reflecting differences in tastes for saving, wealth accumulation and transmission,43 as well as differences in levels of trust and confidence in the future.44 As a result, there is only a weakly significant negative relationship between private saving and growth rates at the country level, and no relationship at all when one considers national rather than private saving (see Table IV).45 to be relatively small across most rich countries.
+A more complete treatment of TFP growth variations should also include differences in growth rates of work hours, human capital investment (such as higher education spendings), etc. It is far beyond the scope of the present work.